 Tips for Making Air Fryer Stuffed Mushrooms:

 First, I suggest cooking the ground sausage in advance.
-If you have a Ninja Foodi, you can cook it right in the pot of the Ninja Foodi on saute.
-It’s that simple.
+If you have a Ninja Foodi, you can cook it right in the pot of the Ninja Foodi on saute and then continue with the Air Crisp function.
+If you are not using a Ninja Foodi, cook the ground sausage on medium-high heat in a skillet on the stove first.

-The meat can also be prepped in advance and then freeze it until you are ready to use it.
+The meat can also be prepped in advance and then frozen until you are ready to use it.

 Once you are ready to make the stuffed mushrooms, you will want to blend all the ingredients in a food processor.
 This gives them the perfect consistency for stuffing.

-I actually put about half of the stems from the mushrooms back in the food processor and blend those right in.
+Half of the mushroom stems can be added right back into the food processor and blended into the mushroom mixture.
 It’s a great way to use the stems without going to waste.
 That means if I am making 24 mushrooms, I’ll use the stems of 12 mushrooms.

 Do you use oil when cooking mushrooms in the air fryer?

 I highly recommend always having a bottle of Olive Oil Cooking Spray available when using the air fryer.
-Before you put the mushrooms in, you will want to spray the bottom of the basket or foil with it.
+Before you put the mushrooms in the air fryer basket, you will want to spray the bottom of the basket or foil with it.

 Then, once you have the mushrooms ready to cook, give it another good spray of olive oil spray.
-This helps the food avoid drying out while it quickly cooks.
+This helps the food avoid drying out while it is air frying.

 When should you wash mushrooms?